 “Sola ecclesia” on the other hand, is the belief that the Church, specifically the Magisterium (headed by the Pope), is the final and infallible authority, thus the Catholic Church is the supreme authority on what Scripture and Tradition is and what they say.
 The Catholic catechism (1:2:85) says:

 “The task of giving an authentic interpretation of the Word of God, whether in its written form or in the form of Tradition has been entrusted to the living teaching office of the Church alone.”

-1. Logically, there can only be one final authority just as there is one captain in a ship.
+1. Logically, there can only be one final authority just as there can only be one captain in a ship.
 We can’t serve two masters (Matt.
 6:24).
 But Catholicism has a “3-legged stool” of authority – Bible, Traditions and the Church.
 So what happens when these 3 final authorities contradict themselves?
 Many Catholics often resort to their Church and discard the other two.

-2. By choosing their Church as final authority, Catholics embrace a fallacious assumption that Rome alone can define the extent and meaning of both the Bible and traditions.
-But its impossible for the Catholic church to be subservient to two authorities that she alone defines and interprets.
+2. By choosing their Church as their final authority, Catholics have embraced a fallacious assumption that Rome alone can define the extent and meaning of both the Bible and traditions.
+But it’s impossible for the Catholic church to be subservient to two authorities that she alone defines and interprets.
 This results in a cultic loyalty to a religious system for truth and morals.